gavinlin24/gavinlin24/README.md

 # 👋 Hi there, I'm Gavin!

 🎓 I'm a 4th-year **Mathematics and Computer Science** student at **UC San Diego**.
-💻 I’m passionate about full-stack development and continuously expanding my skill set to design efficient, maintainable software.
+💻 I’m passionate about full-stack development and continuously expanding my skill set to design user-focused software.
-🌱 Currently, I’m looking for **new grad software engineering roles** where I can grow, collaborate, and make an impact.
+🌱 Currently, I’m looking for **new grad software engineering roles** where I can grow and make an impact.

 ---